defendthehoneypot/NamingConvention/README.md

 1-6 | <b>Security Group Type.</b>  For objects under control of the < Entity Code Security Group Type >, the example code for this document is “XYZACL”.
 7 | This position will use a “_” to delaminate the different positions.
 8-X | <b>Object Identifier.</b>  This will generally be a friendly name to identify what the object is used for.
 Try to make the Object Identifier as descriptive as possible and unique for each object you might apply permissions to.</br>AD - Active Directory Delegation of OU</br>GPO - Group Policy Object e.g. Security Filtering of GPO</br>File - Network File Server Shared Folder</br>Workstation - Local Groups of Workstation e.g. Built-in Administrators Group (Workstation or Laptop)</br>Network - Network device access. e.g. router and switch</br>Server - Local Groups of Server e.g. Built-in Administrators Group</br>SPSite - Sharepoint Site</br>SPList - Sharepoint List</br>SPLibrary - Sharepoint Document Repository</br>VMWare - VMWare permission delegation
+X-X | This position will use a “_” to delaminate the different positions X-X | <b>Object Name.</b>  This will be the friendly name of the object.  e.g. OU Name, GPO Name, Folder Name.
+This field is not required if the object is being applied to all objects (for example: XYZACL_Workstation_LocalAdmins ).
+Additionally, an Object Name would be necessary if the group is being applied to only one system, (for example: XYZACL_Workstation_XYZNBSAC12345_LocalAdmins ).
+X-X | Permission.
+The permission will identify exact permission that the ACL is used (e.g. FullControl, Modify, LocalAdmins ).
+Try to make the permission as descriptive as possible.

 Example Security Group Name (ACL)